 It’s been a long time coming, and I (finally) got a studio audience ticket for a taping of Jeopardy!
-For decades now, this is the one show I have consistently watched, so I guess it’s safe to say this one is my favorite.
+For decades now, this is the one TV show I have consistently watched, so it’s safe to say this one is my favorite.
 When my grandma was around, we would often watch it together.
-These days, my dad records every episode, and he occasionally wins gift cards out at a weekly trivia night.
+These days, my dad records every episode, and he frequently wins gift cards at a weekly trivia night.

-While watching the show one night, they said “come join our studio audience”, so that’s just what I did.
+While watching the show recently, they said “come join our studio audience”, so that’s just what I did.
 On the website, I filled out the necessary info and, to my surprise, a ticket popped up immediately in my inbox.

 Getting onto the Sony lot in Culver City was fine and a breeze, and so was parking.
 What came as a surprise, though, was the lack of organization for the check-in process.
 A guard had told me “Just get parked on the 3rd level or higher, then find the audience coordinator, who is dressed in all black.
 You can’t miss her.”
 Well, various people were wearing all black.
 Some seemed to be visitors, but who can be sure?
 Wearing all black just isn’t distinct enough to be an identifier.